dklight/dotfiles/README.md

 WARNING
 -------
 *Be aware the automatic installation could (AND PROBABLY DO) damage your current configuration*
+UPDATE: it actually backs it up, but better be on the safe side.

 Testing
 -------

 Full configuration can be tested using a [docker](https://www.docker.com/) image.
-If you have docker installed just copy this to your console:
+If you have docker installed just copy this to your terminal:

     docker build -t dotfiles https://raw.githubusercontent.com/dklight/dotfiles/master/Dockerfile && \
     docker run --rm -t dotfiles

+You can see the whole install process.
+At the end type zsh to test the terminal.

 If you dont know what docker is, you need to use it.
+You better start by:

     sudo apt-get install docker.io